RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 &nbsp;&nbsp;&nbsp;&nbsp;There are several ways by which the survival probability can be calculated.
-The most obvious approach would be to group each individual SD mutant as a single bin and compute the average MscL copy number and the survival probability.
+The most obvious approach would be to group each individual Shine-Dalgarno mutant as a single bin and compute the average MscL copy number and the survival probability.
 Binning by strain is the most frequently used approach for such measurements and has provided valuable insight into the qualitative relationship of survival on other physiological factors [@bialecka-fornal2015; @vandenberg2016].
-However the copy number distribution for each SD mutant ([@Fig:boxplot]B) is remarkably wide and overlaps with the other strains.
+However the copy number distribution for each Shine-Dalgarno mutant ([@Fig:boxplot]B) is remarkably wide and overlaps with the other strains.
 We argue that this coarse-grained binning negates the benefits of performing single-cell measurements as two strains with different means but overlapping quartiles would be treated as distinctly different distributions.

-&nbsp;&nbsp;&nbsp;&nbsp;Another approach would be to pool all data together, irrespective of the SD mutation, and bin by a defined range of channels.
+&nbsp;&nbsp;&nbsp;&nbsp;Another approach would be to pool all data together, irrespective of the Shine-Dalgarno mutation, and bin by a defined range of channels.
 Depending on the width of the bin, this could allow for finer resolution of the quantitative trend, but the choice of the bin width is arbitrary with the *a priori* knowledge that is available.
 Drawing a narrow bin width can easily